 Let’s face it — moms are super heroes.
 They do the little things every day that go unnoticed and the big things that leave a lasting impression on our lives.
 They know what to say when we’re hurting, they know how to bring the best out in each of us and they’re master jugglers of their lives (and sometimes ours, too).
 When you add to that list running a nonprofit to make our communities better, super hero status is officially off the charts.

-This Mother’s Day, Team NLC is honoring all the amazing moms out there — including those no longer with us — who have made an indelible impact on our lives and communities.
-To celebrate, we’re sharing tips from four nonprofit moms for balancing the responsibilities of motherhood and moving a mission.
+To celebrate all the amazing moms out there, including those no longer with us, we’re sharing tips from four nonprofit moms for balancing the responsibilities of motherhood and moving a mission.